Helping parents strengthen families

 - Mary J. Blige Center for Women/A Different Start

 - Family Forums that provide a context within which parents of children with social, emotional and behavioral challenges can discuss issues with agency psychiatrists

 - GPS (Guiding Parents through Services) - a resource referral for families in the Jewish community

 - Young Parents Achieve!

 WJCS also offers training for staff members and professionals to enhance their skills in assisting parents facing challenging home/family situations.

-Contact: Dinorah Nieves, PhD, Assistant Executive Director, Children and Youth Services
+Contact: Amy Siniscalchi, MSW, Assistant Executive Director, Children, Youth and Family Services